kharvd/gpt-cli/README.md

 Run a chat session with ChatGPT.

 positional arguments:
-  {dev,general,pirate}  The name of assistant to use. `dev` (default) is a software development
+  {dev,general}         The name of assistant to use. `general` (default) is a generally helpful assistant,
-                        assistant, `general` is a generally helpful assistant.
+                        `dev` is a software development assistant.
 You can specify your own assistants in the config file ~/.gptrc.
 See the README for more information.

 optional arguments: